Egypt Travel Blog› entry 1 of 1 › view all entries

 Next we went to the to the pyramids of Giza, close to Cairo.
 Three huged pyramids and some small buildings for other important people of the Faraos, like the wifes and doctors.
 It was possible to go in the pyramid!
 I bought a ticket for the 'second pyramid' and went in.

 After we discovered these amazing things, illegally taking pics of the police and being harashed by guys who want you to drive their camel and get money for it, we went back to Cairo to visit the National Egyptian Museum.
-I don't really like museums, it's not my thing.

 After dinner that night we went to the train station of Cairo.
 We had to take the night train to Aswan, all the way in the south of Egypt.